 California Allows Children More Than Two Legal Parents

-October 9, 2013 by Noël Gordon, HRC Foundation Coordinator
+October 9, 2013 by Noël Gordon, Foundation Project Manager

 California has long been a leader in the fight for LGBT equality.
 Governor Jerry Brown continued that tradition late last week, signing legislation that would allow children in the state of California to have more than two legal parents if a court determines it is in the best interest of the child.